View James Browning's Obituary on https://thebrunswicknews.com/ and share memories

 |

-James Oliver Browning, 68, of Darien, died Monday at Baptist Medical Center, in Jacksonville, Fla.
+James Oliver Browning, 68, of Darien, Ga., passed away Monday, May 20, 2019, at Baptist Medical Center in Jacksonville, Fla.
+James was born April 7, 1951, in Long County, Ga., to Theda Browning and O. C. Browning.

-The funeral service will be held at 3 p.m.
-Thursday in the chapel of Edo Miller and Sons Funeral Home, with the Rev. Danny Stillwell officiating.
+James had lived most of his life in McIntosh County, graduating from Darien High School in 1969.
+He was employed by Georgia Pacific as foreman of machine number 4 and number 5, retiring after 42 years of service.
+James was of the Baptist faith.
+He was avid golfer, and enjoyed spending time with his daughter Ashley.
+He leaves many fond memories that will be cherished by all.

+He is survived by his daughter, Ashley Miles of Darien, Ga.; sister, Elizabeth Poppell Williams of Darien, Ga.; sister, Betty (Ron) Schmid of Darien; and sister, Carolyn (Billy) Rountree of Springfield, Ga.; girlfriend, Lisa Sawyer of Darien, Ga.; and Ashley?s mother, Donna Lewis Gosnell of Darien, Ga.
+James is also survived by several nieces, nephews and other family members.